Sociology and Social Policy

 The Master of Arts (Research) is designed to develop students’ disciplinary knowledge and research skills through a program of postgraduate coursework (two units of study) and a supervised research project culminating in a thesis.
 This degree is suitable for students who have a major in Sociology or Social Policy but who do not have an honours degree.

 The Master of Philosophy is a research degree in which students undertake an extended piece of original research, which is the basis for an individually supervised thesis.

 The Doctor of Arts, Doctor of Social Sciences and Doctor of Philosophy degrees have the most stringent requirements for entry.
-Students are required to undertake a major original research project and to write an individually supervised thesis of 80,000 100,000 which makes an original and significant contribution to the field.
+Students are required to undertake a major original research project and to write an individually supervised thesis of 80,000 to 100,000 words that makes an original and significant contribution to the field.